-A glimmer of hope comes to Agbogbloshie, but is this the relief Accra residents desperately need?
+A glimmer of hope comes to Agbogbloshie, Ghana, but is this the relief Accra residents desperately need?

 Last updated: 12 April 2019 11:46 PM (GMT)

-Dignitaries gathered in this highly toxic environment to open a small facility that would provide Agbogbloshie residents with frontline medical access, and also serve as a training center for the dismantling and recycling of e-waste.
+The inaugurated facility (pictured below) would provide Agbogbloshie residents with frontline medical access, and also serve as a training center for the dismantling and recycling of e-waste.

 Agbogbloshie Technical Training Centre, Accra, Ghana/ 31 March 2019 Photo Credit: Muntaka Chasant

 This article was updated to show the already deteriorating conditions of this facility just 16 days after inauguration.
-Please note the photo captions before and after.
+Note the photo captions before and after.

 Squatters starting to take over in just 16 days after inauguration.